jacksleight/laravel-omni/README.md

 ### Controllers

-To render any component from a controller action use the `omni` view macro or `mount` method:
+To render a component from a controller action use the `omni` view macro or `mount` method:

 ```php
 use App\Omni\Counter;